Prathameshshenoy/Casper/README.md

-**Casper** is a real-time analytics platform made for Yellowcopper LLP to process equity market data.
-It analyzes live and historical stock information to detect trends, price patterns, and momentum, helping fund managers make faster, data-driven decisions.
+**Casper** is an internal analytics tool developed for Yellowcopper LLP to process live and historical equity market data.
+It identifies trends, price patterns, and momentum shifts, enabling fund managers to make faster, data-driven investment decisions.

 > 📌 **Note:** This project handles confidential financial data — so the live site and full code cannot be shared publicly.
 Screenshots are included below to showcase the tool.